radareorg/radare2-book/analysis/types.md

             0x000051ff      4839f8         cmp rax, rdi
             0x00005202      4889e5         mov rbp, rsp
 ```

-Also once the struct is linked , radare2 tries to propagate structure offset in the function at current offset , to run this analysis on whole program or at any targeted functions after all structs is linked you have `taa` command :
+Once the struct is linked , radare2 tries to propagate structure offset in the function at current offset , to run this analysis on whole program or at any targeted functions after all structs is linked you have `taa` command :

 ```
 [0x00000000]> ta?